A fleet manager’s guide to dash cams with GPS tracking

 What are the benefits of dash cams with GPS tracking?

-The NSTSCE found that when combined with driver coaching, dash cams can reduce safety-related events as much as 52%.
+The NSTSCE found that when combined with driver coaching, dash cams can reduce safety-related events by as much as 52%.
 Beyond improving driver safety, dash cams are a great way to lower costs and save money.
 Here are five main benefits of dash cams with GPS tracking:

 1. Exonerate drivers from not-at-fault accidents and false claims: In car-truck accidents, trucks are only at fault about 26% of the time—but they get blamed far more often.
 Samsara AI Dash Cams can auto-upload high-resolution incident footage to the cloud within minutes, making it easy to exonerate innocent drivers on the spot, bypass lengthy insurance claims processes, and eliminate unnecessary payouts.
 Plus, with Samsara’s Proximity Search and Video Retrieval features, you can search by location and retrieve additional video evidence to exonerate drivers from false claims. <iframe width="560" height="315" src="https://www.youtube.com/embed/D6c1XI5wzdY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>